Byakuya Kuchiki: Character outline

+Byakuya prefers formality when he is addressed.
+He is referred to by title or his full name by everyone except family, his seniors on rare occasions and Ichigo.
+He initially protested Ichigo calling him by only his first name and has continued to pointedly refer to Ichigo formally as "Kurosaki Ichigo" since instead of reciprocating the casual first-name address.

 History

 Little is known about his early history.
-When his grandfather, Ginrei, was still the captain of the 6th Division, Byakuya plans to take over leadership of the clan, although Ginrei was worried about his rash and hotheaded attitude.
+When his grandfather, Ginrei, was still the captain of the 6th Division, the teenage Byakuya was training laboriously to succeed him as head of the clan, although Ginrei was worried about his rash and hotheaded attitude.
 During this time Yoruichi Shihouin would play pranks on him and goad him into games of tag using flash steps, which she won every time.
 Byakuya at this time would very easily lose his temper, and his grandfather believed he would become much stronger if he would learn to control himself.
 This aspect of his personality is reflected in Senbonzakura when he manifests in the Zanpakutou rebellion arc.

 Over fifty years before the main storyline, Byakuya married Hisana, a commoner from Inuzuri, one of the poorest districts of Rukongai; in doing so, he broke the rules by accepting her into the noble Kuchiki family.
 Shortly before her death from illness, Hisana asked Byakuya to find, adopt, and protect her biological sister, Rukia, whom she had abandoned as a baby.
 She also made him promise that he would not tell Rukia about her real family.
 She believed that as she abandoned Rukia when she was younger she was not worthy to be called Rukia's sister, but asked Byakuya to allow her to call him 'brother'.

 A year later, during Rukia's time at the academy, Byakuya found her and immediately adopted her into the Kuchiki clan.
 By adopting her, Byakuya respected his wife's last wish, but had broken the rules of his clan again.
 He later swore upon his parents' graves that he would never break the rules again, no matter what.
 As a result, he, though entirely apathetic on the surface, is actually deeply conflicted with the matter of Rukia's execution.
 Should he intervene, it would require breaking the promise to his parents and the rules again; but should he do nothing he would fail to fulfill the last promise he made to his dying wife to protect Rukia as his own sister.

 It is implied that Byakuya became a captain of the 6th division about 50 years before the main Bleach storyline (shortly before Rukia had entered the Gotei 13).
 Gin Ichimaru became captain of the 3rd Division at the same time, and Gin would commonly start pointless conversations with Byakuya during times they crossed paths.